walmartlabs/concord-website/docs/processes-v2/migration.md

 initially it will be an opt-in feature - both v1 and v2 versions will coexist for foreseeable future.

-Currently, the v2 runtime is considered a "preview" feature and is subject to change.

 To enable the v2 runtime, add the following to your `concord.yml` file:

 ```yaml